wincent/masochist/content/blog/darn-godaddy.md

 #### The workaround

 Well, it turns out there is a workaround.
-This time around the domains in question were important ones (such as wincent.org) that I couldn't let slip by, so I decided that I would rather forgo my privacy then give in to GoDaddy's trickstering.
+This time around the domains in question were important ones that I couldn't let slip by, so I decided that I would rather forgo my privacy then give in to GoDaddy's trickstering.
 I have a post office box address so I can at least allow my WHOIS information to be public without disclosing my residential or work address.

 I figured I would renew the domains for one year without privacy and then renew them again shortly after with privacy added back on.